fortran-lang/fortran-lang.org/_posts/2021-04-20-First-Year.md

 ---
 layout: post
 title: "First year of the Fortran website"
-category: newsletter
+category: post
-author: Ondřej Čertík, ...
+author: Ondřej Čertík, Milan Curcic, Brad Richardson, Laurence Kedward
 ---

 In April 2020 we created a website for the Fortran language at [fortran-lang.org](https://fortran-lang.org/).
 In exactly one year, it grew ￼to be the first result when you search "Fortran" in Bing, Yahoo, DuckDuckGo, Ecosia, Qwant, SearchEncrypt and the second result in Google (after the Wikipedia page for Fortran).

-The goal of the website is to maintain a neutral place where any ￼Fortran user (expert or novice), compiler vendor (open source or commercial), ￼Fortran Standards Committee member, enthusiast, supporter or anybody else ￼interested is welcome to participate.
+The goal of the website is to maintain a neutral place where any Fortran user (expert or novice), compiler vendor (open source or commercial), ￼Fortran Standards Committee member, enthusiast, supporter or anybody else ￼interested is welcome to participate.
 Fortran was invented in ￼1956, and we aim to be the stewards of the language and we welcome you ￼to join us.

 Here are some of the ways that you can participate: